freeCodeCampLondon/FCCLND/dev/app/data/README.md

  ```
  To make sure that the user is staying on the site and the link is opened in a new tab.

- Make sure your bio is fewer than 120 words to avoid breaking the layout.
+ Make sure your bio is fewer than 250 characters to avoid breaking the layout.